Aidunlin/MeanScout/README.md

 - A `text` metric will have a text input.
 Including a string `tip` value will change the placeholder (within the input element).
 Including `length` set to `long` will produce a full-width input.
 Value is a string.
 - A `rating` metric will have a star rating bar.
 Value is a number (0-5).
 You can reset the rating bar to 0 by tapping the first star twice.

-When saving/downloading, every metric's value will be concatenated together in the same order the metrics were created (with team/match/absent concatenated before).
+When saving/downloading, every metric's value will be placed in the same order the metrics were created (with team/match/absent first).